 If an influencer believes that audiobooks are annoying, then Audible should probably pass on that influencer.
 In a Forbes breakdown of the millennial consumer, it was found that 43% of millennials rank authenticity over content.
 So honesty and authenticity need to be established before they will even consider buying into the brands being presented to them.

 While having an influencer admit that their video is sponsored may initially seem like a negative, the honesty will create a stronger sense of trust between the influencer and their audience.
-More often than not, viewer’s can recognize when an influencer is advertising a product or brand – regardless of whether or not the influencer discloses the information.
+More often than not, viewer’s can recognize when an influencer is advertising a product or brand –regardless of whether or not the influencer discloses the information.
 So by not disclosing that a video post is sponsored, influencers will make their audience feel as if they are being deceived.
-Or perhaps like the influencer is trying to ‘pull one over’ on them.
-This could cause the viewer to develop an aversion toward both the influencer and the brand.
+Or, like the influencer is trying to ‘pull one over’ on them.
+This could cause the viewer to develop an aversion toward that influencer, brand, and even other influencers participating in different sponsorships.

 In addition to inconsistency making a video feel inauthentic, 34% of women said they felt as if a post was disingenuous when other influencers’ were promoting the same product in the same way, on the same day.

 If a company is targeting a certain niche with their video influencer marketing strategy, they are likely to find some overlap in the influencers’ audiences.
 This is all right.
-But if the same people are seeing different influencers saying the exact same thing about a product it begins to feel inauthentic.
+But, if the same people are seeing different influencers saying the exact same thing about a product, it begins to feel inauthentic.
 If a video is too scripted, nobody is going to believe that 10 different influencers genuinely believe the script they’re giving.
-Allow the influencer the flexibility to express their opinion about the product in their own way.
+Allow the influencer the flexibility to express their opinion about the product in their own way, while still touching on the key features the brand is interested in promoting.

 In the end, all four of these key aspects should be integrated into your video influencer marketing strategy if you want to successfully appeal to your target audience.
-Without these tips, inauthenticity might just push viewers away from your brand, and nobody wants that.
+Without these tips, inauthenticity might just push viewers away from your brand.